AmiruthaVallii/climate-monitor/README.md

-To get historic, future weather and air quality data for the seeded locations and also assign them flood areas, go into the insert-new-location folder (and install requirements) and run:
+To get historic, future weather and air quality data for the seeded locations and also assign them flood areas, change the directory into the db/insert-new-location folder (and install requirements) and run:
 ```
 python3 main.py
 ```